damonkelley/n_tweetz/README.md

 # n_tweetz
-A Docker image for demonstration purposes.
+Get the last n tweets of a user. (a.k.
+A Docker image for demonstration purposes)

 ### Running